by Dan Hiestand

 “Weren't you listening?” he asked, backing off.
 “I told you.
 That was my last piece of advice.”

 Artemus nodded ever so slightly, striking Jace’s vision with a familiar flare.
 It was another flashback, but this time, there was no air of disorientation, no overwhelmed sensation.
-He was back on the Fairlawn Thoroughfare, staring at the golden rider he now knew to be Artemus Ward.
+He was back on the Fairlawn Thoroughfare, back in Westwood, staring at the golden rider he now knew to be Artemus Ward.
 It nodded at him, conceding, the mannerisms identical.

 Jace took a moment to himself, reaching down for his waterskin that had somehow stayed attached, and drank deeply.
 Not knowing which cave to take had forced him to change his perspective.
 There was more to consider now.